Warnow Tunnel is located in the city of Rostock in north-eastern Germany.

 Since inception, ALX has held a 70% equity interest in the Warnow Tunnel.
-In August 2018 ALX acquired a remaining 30% equity interest
+In August 2018 ALX acquired the remaining 30% equity interest

 The road allows users to cross under the Warnow River which divides Rostock.
 Alternative options to cross the Warnow River include ferries, which take more than 15 minutes to complete the crossing, or a 19 kilometre journey via untolled roads through the Rostock central shopping precinct which can be subject to delays during peak periods.